A-Ahmed100216/AWS_networking/README.md

 ## OSI Model
 * Open Systems Interconnection Model
 * Used to understand how communication takes place in the cloud and basic networking.

+## VPC
+* Virtual Private Cloud - A virtual network dedicated to your AWS account.
+Resembles a traditional network infrastructure with the benefits of rapid scalability offered by AWS.
+* Subnet - Range of IP addresses in your VPC
+* Route Table - A set of rules that are used to determine where network traffic is directed.
+* Internet Gateway - Enables communication between VPC and internet.